 I preach occasionally with the preaching team at my church, as well as, teach an adult learning class one semester a year.

 I have been motivated by the writings of Francis A. Schaeffer on apologetics, especially He Is There and He Is Not Silent; the late A.W.
 Tozer through his books The Pursuit of God and The Knowledge of the Holy; F.F.
 Bruce for his faithfulness to Scripture and especially his little book, New Testament Development of Old Testament Themes that gave me inspiration for writing my first book, and On the Way to Jesus, that provided an overview of the Old Testament and showed how each book’s theme was fulfilled in Christ.

 The Book of Galatians encourages me that the Gospel is not by my effort and that I can do nothing to add to Christ’s work.
 It is being “in Him” by his grace that counts for everything.

 My favorite character is Jacob.
 I figure that if God can work with Jacob based on His Covenant, He will work with me as well.

 My first wife of 19 years died as a result of an automobile accident in 1985.
-My second wife of 24 years was planning to be a missionary to France, but I scooped her up to help me raise the children.
+My second wife was planning to be a missionary to France, but I scooped her up to help me raise the children.
 Our family is dispersed.
-We have one child in heaven that we have missed greatly for 11 years; a married daughter in Washington, D.C. who is a teacher of international law and whose husband is a corporate lawyer with integrity; a married daughter in San Diego whose husband is a Navy officer; and a son in Portland who writes grants for a non-profit.
+We have one child in heaven that we have missed greatly since 1998; a married daughter in Washington, D.C. who is a teacher of international law; a married daughter in San Diego; and a son who writes grants for a non-profit.